lynnfaraday/aresmush.com/tutorials/config/fs3skills_skills.md

 ## Languages

-You can configure the list of Langauges, specifying a name and description for each.
+You can configure the list of Languages, specifying a name and description for each.

     - name: Standard
       desc: Spoken across the colonies.